SadDevastator/mkproj/README.md

 Design notes
 - Per-template config modules are sourced into the script (trusted content).
-Prefer using the `$HOME/.config/mkproj/config/YourTemplate.sh` modules which can declare an associative array `DEPS_<TEMPLATE>` and hook functions.
+Prefer using the `$HOME/.config/mkproj/config/YourTemplate.sh` modules, which can declare an associative array `DEPS_<TEMPLATE>` and hook functions.
 - The tool prefers `.sh` modules and falls back to legacy `.conf` files for dependency mappings.
 - The installer tries to reload the user's shell environment (best-effort) after installing.